Kurulucifer/tampermonkey-scripts/README.md

 Copy and paste the script code from here and save.

 These scripts auto-enable only on [zy0xxx](https://www.twitch.tv/zy0xxx) streams.
-If you want to enable this for other channels,  copy and paste the  "// @match" line below with the appropriate channel link.
+If you want to enable this for other channels,  copy and paste the  "// @match" line below with the appropriate channel link (plus the asterisk so VOD chats are included).
 If you want to enable this globally across twitch, change the "// @match" line to just "https://www.twitch.tv/*".
 Make sure the indentation is consistent with the other lines!

 ## Changelog